MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMCollectionUpdate.md

 ```

 ## DESCRIPTION
-The **Invoke-CMCollectionUpdate** cmdlet updates the membership of a Microsoft System Center Configuration Manager collection.
+The **Invoke-CMCollectionUpdate** cmdlet updates the membership of a Configuration Manager collection.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.